Kc2693/BYOB/README.md

 #### DELETE `api/v1/muscle-groups`
-  * You must specify an exercise ID in the body of your request
+  * You must specify a muscle group ID in the body of your request
+  * You must delete all exercises associated with the muscle group before you are able to delete the muscle group

 Example response:
 ```